MAEF Classroom Grants

 The Page Turners Challenge

-Mahtomedi Community Education will be launching The Page Turners Challenge, a 12-week summer literacy program for rising 7th–9th graders (Mahtomedi Middle School) that encourages reading, critical thinking, and real-world engagement with Minnesota authors.
+Mahtomedi Community Education will be launching The Page Turners Challenge, a 12-week summer literacy program for incoming 6th–8th graders (Mahtomedi Middle School) that encourages reading, critical thinking, and real-world engagement with Minnesota authors.
 Designed to be inclusive and accessible, the program builds on the proven “America’s Battle of the Books” model and aims to enroll at least 20 students, with room for up to 100.
-Through facilitated discussions, author visits, and interactive competitions, the program fosters a love of reading while strengthening partnerships with the Wildwood and Washington County Library systems.
+Through facilitated discussions, author visits, and interactive competitions, the program fosters a love of reading while strengthening partnerships with the Wildwood and Washington County Library systems